What It Is

 Profit Factor of 17.41 means every dollar risked returned $17.41 in profit.

 That’s not luck.
-That’s systematic risk management.
+That’s systematic.. and quite frankly, asymmetric.. risk management.

 The Trading Reality